 Unified English Braille (UEB) is the common English braille code that has been adopted by all English-speaking countries.
-If you wish to learn more about UEB as a braille producer, use a browser and search for pdf: abcs of ueb.
+To learn more about UEB as a braille producer, use a browser and search for pdf: ABCs of UEB.
 In addition, many books for braille consumers and producers are freely available on the internet.

-BANA (Braille Authority of North America) has voted to implement complete UEB code while allowing some use for Nemeth for mathematics and technical subjects.
+BANA (Braille Authority of North America) has voted to implement complete UEB code while allowing some use of the Nemeth code for mathematics and technical subjects.

 UKAAF (United Kingdom Association for Accessible Formats) had also voted to implement UEB.

 UEB is currently being implemented in the UK, and a detailed timetable may be obtained from http://www.ukaaf.org/braille/ueb.

 (Note: The Braille Authority of the UK (BAUK) is now part of UKAAF.)

 This version of DBT includes the latest agreed UEB rules, and so you may do your Braille translation using UEB, or one of the older Braille codes, according to your needs.

 Please note that Unified English Braille specifically does NOT cover the standards for formatting a braille document.
 Individual national authorities determine braille formatting rules for their jurisdictions.
 To meet this need, DBT contains templates which follow the special local requirements for UEB.

 Duxbury Systems, Inc. is happy to discuss the inclusion of additional localized formatting templates in its standard releases.
 However, we suggest you contact us at email@example.com as early as possible with your information and requirements.